tylermaginnis/ARM7DTMIEMULATOR/README.md

 - **Result**: Test passed

 Overall, all the tests for the MOV, MVN, MRS, MSR, and MSRImmediate instructions have passed successfully, indicating that the emulator is functioning correctly for these instructions.

-### Running the Emulator

-To run the emulator, execute the following command from the build directory: